 3. Wait to break ground on your home until your plans are finished

 Do Not start the building process until the plans are finished.
 If you don’t wait, I can promise the demo will go fast but it will come to a screeching halt.
-Be prepared as it takes time to draw good plans.
+Be prepared as it takes time to draw detailed plans.